axelvaldez/radical-companies/_posts/9-disentangling/2022-09-12-disentangling-investments.markdown

  <p>The risk is that the developer fails to finish the asset and you lose the money you invested.
 The Return on that Investment (ROI) is usually a percent of the profits.
 Kind of like a forever annuity.</p>

 <h1>Radical Investments</h1>
  <p>These are a combination of Angel investments and real estate investment.
-They return the principle investment plus,</p>
+They return the principal investment plus,</p>
   <ul>
    <li>a percentage or multiple of it</li>
    <li>a single-digit percent of profit (<em>i.e.</em>, an annuity).</li>